K 12 Education Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for K-12 education roles in New Mexico?

 The H-1B visa is the most commonly used category for credentialed teachers and education specialists, as K-12 teaching roles requiring a state license and a relevant bachelor's degree generally qualify as specialty occupations.
-The J-1 Exchange Visitor visa is also used through cultural exchange programs that place international teachers in U.S. classrooms.
+The J-1 visa Exchange Visitor visa is also used through cultural exchange programs that place international teachers in U.S. classrooms.
 Some districts work with J-1 program sponsors specifically to recruit teachers from countries with surplus educators.

 How to find k 12 education visa sponsorship jobs in New Mexico?